carlosrodlop/terraform-lib/docs/aws/AWS_Solution_Architect.md

   - The EBS root volume is restored to its previous state
   - The RAM contents are reloaded
   - The processes that were previously running on the instance are resumed
-  - Previously attached data volumes are reattached and the instance retains its instance
+  - Previously attached data volumes are reattached to the instance
-- In comparison with EBS snapshot restore ==> Boots up a lot faster after hibernation as it does not need to reload the operating system.
+- **In comparison with EBS snapshot restore ==> Boots up a lot faster after hibernation as it does not need to reload the operating system**.
 - You can hibernate an instance only if it’s enabled for hibernation and it meets the hibernation prerequisites.
   - Can’t hibernate for more than 60 days.
+- Once in hibernation mode there is no hourly charge — you only pay for the elastic IP Address & other attached volumes.
 - Use case: For long running services and services that take long to boot.
 You can stop them and pick back up where you left off again.
-- Once in hibernation mode there is no hourly charge — you only pay for the elastic IP Address & other attached volumes.

 #### EC2 Instance Types